balena-io-experimental/Hello-Ruby/README.md

 ## Introduction

-This project installs Ruby version 2.1.0 which allows you to execute Ruby applications on [Resin.io](http://resin.io).
+This project installs Ruby which allows you to execute Ruby applications on [Resin.io](http://resin.io).

 This is a very simple project that is an example of how to run Ruby code on a Raspberry Pi.